shaunchua94/Projects/README.md

 <img src="./images/dsi_13_shaun_capstone_ridge_coef_plot.png">

-<br> In the evaluation of the model, consultants had the greatest impact on programme selling price, followed by Zone, and finally the business entity itself.
+In the evaluation of the model, consultants had the greatest impact on programme selling price, followed by Zone, and finally the business entity itself.

 Unit of Measure (UOM) deserves a special mention, because that feature alone could significantly impact programme selling price.